 Mr. Clean Magic Erasers are highly effective on many surfaces including walls, ceiling vents, baseboards, blinds, bathtubs, and many other places in the home.
 The Magic Eraser is a miracle worker for crayon and marker colored onto walls.
 Mr. Clean's Magic Erasers should always be tested in a hidden area before widespread use.
 Dirt, stains, and soap scum that would have taken scrubbing and or repainting disappeared in just a few wipes of the eraser during our tests.

-- The Mr. Clean Magic Eraser sponge is reusable for several uses although it does begin to break down and disintegrate with repeated uses.
+The Mr. Clean Magic Eraser sponge is reusable for several uses.

 - Wet the eraser with water.
 Water activates the fibers and allows dirt to be pulled away from the surface and into the channels of the sponge

 - Test the product in a hidden spot.
 Because the magic eraser is highly abrasive, it can damage the surface of some places in your home.
 Be safe and test it out in a hidden area first.

 - Gently rub the eraser on the surface.
 The nice thing is that it doesn't take a lot of scrubbing to really get to the dirt.